UPPMAX/UPPMAX-documentation/docs/software/matlab_local.md

             - R2023a
             - R2023b

 ## Let's get started!

-The Rackham MATLAB support package can be found at `uppsala.Desktop.zip <https://github.com/UPPMAX/UPPMAX-documentation/raw/main/docs/software/files/matlab/uppsala.Desktop.zip>`_.
+The Rackham MATLAB support package can be found at [uppsala.Desktop.zip](https://github.com/UPPMAX/UPPMAX-documentation/raw/main/docs/software/files/matlab/uppsala.Desktop.zip).

 - Download the ZIP file and start MATLAB locally.
-- The ZIP file should be unzipped in the location returned by calling
+- The ZIP file should be unzipped in the location returned by calling.

 ```matlab